missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 # 0.5713930130004883
 ```

-However, as you might have noticed if you ran the example above wall clock time might not match your expected measurements.
+However, as you might have noticed if you ran the printed time might not match your expected measurements.
 Wall clock time can be misleading since your computer might be running other processes at the same time or might be waiting for events to happen.
-Often you will see tools make a distinction between _Real_, _User_ and _Sys_ time.
-In general _User_ + _Sys_ will tell you how much time your process actually spent in the CPU (more detailed explanation [here](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1))
+It is common for tools to make a distinction between _Real_, _User_ and _Sys_ time.
+In general _User_ + _Sys_ tells you how much time your process actually spent in the CPU (more detailed explanation [here](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1))

-- _Real_ - Wall clock elapsed time from start to finish of the program, including the time taken by other processed and time taken while blocked (e.g. waiting for I/O or network)
+- _Real_ - Wall clock elapsed time from start to finish of the program, including the time taken by other processes and time taken while blocked (e.g. waiting for I/O or network)
 - _User_ - Amount of time spent in the CPU running user code
 - _Sys_ - Amount of time spent in the CPU running kernel code